chaxus/ran/packages/docs/src/article/designMode.md

 ### 6.9 Strategy Pattern

-> Strategy Pattern：Define a list of algorithms, wrap them up, and be interchangeable.
+> Strategy Pattern: Define a list of algorithms, wrap them up, and be interchangeable.
 It is to extract and encapsulate seemingly unrelated code and reuse it to make it easier to understand and expand.
 It is commonly used in process judgment statements such as if judgment, switch enumeration, and data dictionary.
 Also known as the Policy model (' policy ').
 Policy pattern is an object behavior pattern.

 ![](../../assets/article/designPattern/策略.png)